"Life or Death Belt?" by Randy Wells

 "20 January 1944: Those Tricky Allies: The Ghost Army of World War II" by Scott Lyons

-The 23rd Headquarters Special Troops, popularly known as the “Ghost Army,” was one of the most innovative and unique units of the United States Army during the Second World War.
+20 January 1944: Those Tricky Allies: The Ghost Army of World War II The 23rd Headquarters Special Troops, popularly known as the “Ghost Army,” was one of the most innovative and unique units of the United States Army during the Second World War.
 Officially designated as a tactical deception unit, the Ghost Army was responsible for misleading and deceiving the enemy by creating illusionary military formations and positions, thereby contributing significantly to the Allied victory in Europe.
 Activated on 20 January 1944, the Ghost Army comprised an authorized strength of 82 officers and 1023 men under the leadership of Colonel Harry L. Reeder, a veteran of the US Army.
 The unit was a top-secret project that was tasked with simulating two whole divisions, comprising approximately 30,000 men, using visual, sonic, and radio deception techniques.
 The Ghost Army achieved this daunting task by using fake tanks, sound trucks, fake radio transmissions, scripts, and pretense.
-The Ghost Army was a product of the creative minds of Colonel Billy Harris and Major…
+The Ghost Army was…

 Read more…